Securing Adobe Flash Player

 Please note that this might affect a few online games or video sites - game progresses are not saved or videos do not play (YouTube and other major video sites are not affected by the setting).

-A warning window about deleting all stored cookies appears.
+A warning window about deleting all stored Flash cookies and data appears.
 Click OK.

-If you want to erase all Flash cookies later or you did not see the warning message, click the Delete All... button on Storage tab.
+If you want to erase all Flash cookies and data, or you did not see the Disable Local Storage warning message after blocking all sites from storing Flash stuff, click the Delete All... button on Storage tab.

 Delete All Site Data in Flash Player window opens with the first option, Delete All Site Data and Settings, selected by default.